List of Dystopian Literature - Dystopian Novels

 (2010) is a first in a series of young adult dystopian novels by Amanda Hocking.
 It tells the tale of lonely girl Remy King, who travels across the

-land of destroyed United America in constant fight against violent gangs, creatures and zombies.
+land of destroyed United America in the constant fight against violent gangs, creatures and zombies.

 "Super Sad True Love Story"